Gusman History, Family Crest & Coats of Arms

 The surname Gusman was first found in Austria, where the name Gussmann came from humble beginnings in early times but later gained a significant reputation for its contribution to the area's medieval society.
 Eventually the family achieved prominence by forming a number of branches and acquiring distant estates, thereby elevating their social status.

-Important Dates for the Gusman family
+Early History of the Gusman family

 This web page shows only a small excerpt of our Gusman research.
 Another 76 words (5 lines of text) covering the year 1788 is included under the topic Early Gusman History in all our PDF Extended History products and printed products wherever possible.